Support Services for Families

 The Family Services Team

-Our Family Services team is composed of social workers, child life specialists, and pastoral care chaplains, who all work to meet the needs of the whole family during their experience with us.
+Our Family Services team is composed of social workers, child life specialists, and chaplaincy services staff, who all work to meet the needs of the whole family during their experience with us.
 Whether you are visiting for an outpatient appointment or staying overnight at the hospital, the Family Services team is available to help you navigate the process, understand the decisions that need to be made, and offer a shoulder to lean on during difficult times.

 At Children’s National, we offer a variety of services for our families, including: